emcuttsy/monoglot-anxiety/content/english/blog/what-is-comprehensible-input-here-s-what-language-learners-should-know.md

 Being able to stay engaged is critical — and although it's often overlooked, it's  actually been part of the theory around comprehensible input and language learning from the beginning.

-### Comprehensible input and the difference between learning and acquiring a language
+### Language acquisition vs learning about a language

 This is all fine and good, but what does comprehensible input have to do with language learning?